StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/delete-a-task-log.md

 <!-- md:permission `manageTask` -->

-This topic provides step-by-step instructions for deleting a [task log](about-task-logs.md) in TheHive.
+Delete a [task log](about-task-logs.md) from TheHive when it's no longer needed.

 <h2>Procedure</h2>